marthoc/GarHAge/README.md

 # GarHAge
-## the Home-Assistant-friendly ESP8266-based MQTT Garage Door Controller
+## a Home-Automation-friendly ESP8266-based MQTT Garage Door Controller

-GarHAge allows up to two "dumb" garage door openers to be controlled and report garage door status (open/closed) via MQTT.
-GarHAge is almost completely compatible with Home Assistant's "MQTT Cover" platform, responding to open/close/stop commands and reporting status, but not implementing the "tilt" functionality.
+GarHAge allows two "dumb" garage door openers to be controlled (open/close) and report garage door status (open/closed) via MQTT.

+GarHAge is almost completely compatible with Home Assistant's "MQTT Cover" platform.
+It responds to HASS's open and close commands and reports door status to keep HASS's GUI in sync with the door state.
+GarHAge does not implement HASS's "stop" command (as this functionality varies between garage door openers) or "tilt" functionality.
+Sample HASS configuration snippets are provided in this repository to get your garage door openers connected to HASS as quickly and painlessly as possible.

-GarHAge should be controllable via any home automation software that can configure an MQTT cover or rollershutter.
+GarHAge should be controllable via any home automation software that can configure an MQTT cover, rollershutter, garage door, or send commands over MQTT, including OpenHAB.

 GarHAge has both hardware and software components.
 The required hardware components include an ESP8266-based microcontroller (such as the NodeMCU or Wemos D1), a relay module, and reed/magnetic switches.
 The software component is found in this repo.